StackStorm/st2cd/CHECKLIST.md

 ## 3. Pre-release procedure

-- [ ] Test every feature manually in Ubuntu 14.
 - [ ] Test every feature manually in CentOS/RHEL 6.
 - [ ] Test every feature manually in CentOS/RHEL 7.
+- [ ] Test every feature manually in Ubuntu 16.
-- [ ] Ask someone else to test every feature manually in Ubuntu 14.
+- [ ] Test every feature manually in Ubuntu 18.
 - [ ] Ask someone else to test every feature manually in CentOS/RHEL 6.
 - [ ] Ask someone else to test every feature manually in CentOS/RHEL 7.
+- [ ] Ask someone else to test every feature manually in Ubuntu 16.
+- [ ] Ask someone else to test every feature manually in Ubuntu 18.
 - [ ] If something failed, fix and repeat from the beginning.
 - [ ] If something failed and can't be fixed, write it down, make it a priority for the next patch release, get a KB article out.
 - [ ] Make sure that change logs are up to date.